dcdpr/did-btcr2/mdbook/src/data-structures.md

 ## CAS Announcement { #cas-announcement }

-A data structure that maps DIDs to hashed [BTCR2 Signed Updates][BTCR2 Signed Update].
-It MUST be hashed with the [JSON Document Hashing] algorithm to produce the [Signal Bytes] for a [Beacon Signal].
+A data structure that maps DIDs to [BTCR2 Signed Update] hashes.
+All [BTCR2 Signed Updates (data structure)][BTCR2 Signed Update (data structure)] MUST be hashed with the [JSON Document Hashing] algorithm.
 The concrete representation of this data structure will be published to a [CAS].

 {% set hide_text = `` %}
 {% set ex_cas_announcement_data =